holysnippet/pico_eth_doc/README.md

 You will then have to call eth_pio_arch_poll() periodically between the processing of your application.

+If you need the "**netif**" structure to use the lwIP features you just have to include ethpio_arch.h which publishes the instance of this structure.

 ### Pico resources used
 1 DMA interrupt